pbbwfc/FsChessPgn/README.md

 FsChessPgn is a library for scripting in F# that provides chess facilities such as move generation, move validation and support for common chess formats such as FEN and PGN.

 It is intended to be similar to the excellent [python-chess](https://github.com/niklasf/python-chess).
-This library is useful if you want to use F# rather than python.
+This library is useful if you want to use F# rather than Python.

 This is the Scholar's mate in FsChessPgn: